ohnosequences/mg7/docs/mg7-paper/paper.md

 ### _Loquat_: Parallel data processing with AWS

-[Loquat](https://github.com/ohnosequences/loquat) is a library developed by the first, second and last authors designed for the execution of embarrassingly parallel tasks using S3, SQS and EC2 Amazon services.
+[Loquat][loquat] is a library developed by the first, second and last authors designed for the execution of embarrassingly parallel tasks using S3, SQS and EC2 Amazon services.

 A *loquat* executes a process with explicit input and output datasets (declared using the *Datasets* library described above).
 Workers (EC2 instances) read from an SQS queue the S3 locations for both input and output data; then they download the input to local files, and pass these file locations to the process to be executed.
 The output is then put in the corresponding S3 locations.